mbagagli/filterpicker/README.md

 ## Installation

-Recently the package has been uploaded in _PyPI_ repository, therefore you could just type:
+Recently the package has been uploaded in _PyPI_ repository (version 1.0.3), therefore you could just type:
 ```
 pip install filterpicker
 ```
 and be ready to go.
+If you want all the newest features and bugfix, please fork the project or clone it.

-Please note that this package has been **fully tested with Python 3.6 and Python 3.7 interpreters**.
-Other Python3 versions support is ongoing.
+Please note that this package has been **fully tested with Python 3.5 - 3.6 - 3.7 interpreters**.
+All of this are always tested on CI.
+The support on Python 3.5 is active only on the latest version (1.0.5) that is now on the master branch.

 If you want to install the library manually or just being updated to the latest patches, the installation is pretty easy because the package comes with an installer.
 All the dependencies are explained in the `requirements.txt` file.
 It's suggested to use a virtual environment (`conda` or `pipenv`)